 Ethics Courses

 Previous research has shown that students who take economics classes are more likely to describe greed as good.
-Pairing ethics courses with economics may be beneficial, Piff said.
+Pairing ethics courses with economics may be beneficial, Piff said.“It might be as simple as not only stressing individual performance, but the value of cooperation and improving the welfare of others,” he said.
+“That goes a long way.”

 In the research reported yesterday, the experiments suggest at least some wealthier people “perceive greed as positive and beneficial,” probably as a result of education, personal independence and the resources they have to deal with potentially negative consequences, the authors wrote.